TjeerdA/core-cognition/content/English/analyses/mass-formation.md

     features of mass formation and the associated mass cognition from basic features of life.
     <br>
-    We will show it predicts the properties of authoritarianism and canceling very well.
+    We show it predicts the properties of authoritarianism and canceling very well.
   alternativetext: Mass formation
   featuredimage: /images/cc-mass-formation.png
 Tags: